DOC'S BOOKS &ARTICLES

 SUGAR BASED POWDER

 substitutes.
-It has been widely available.
+It was once widely available.

 All of the Black Powder substitutes enjoy the advantage of shipping as Class C propellants rather